hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ## Operational model with PLDM for RDE

-The implementation of PLDM for RDE standard, in both iLO and devices, changes the iLO role from "active" to "passthrough".
+The implementation of PLDM for RDE standard, in both iLO and devices, changes the iLO role from "active" to "pass-through".
 In this configuration, the iLO receives HTTP requests from Redfish clients and translates then into a set of RDE requests to the device.
 When the PLDM dialog between the iLO and the device is over, the iLO sends back a final HTTP response to the Redfish client (See picture below).

 [Operational model with PLDM for RDE](WithPldmRde.png)